 There are many ways of using essential oils.
-You can add a few drops into a warm, soothing bath, or you can apply them diluted on pulse point throughout your body.
+You can add a few drops into a warm, soothing bath or apply them diluted on pulse points throughout your body.
 However, the best way to use essential oils is via a diffuser.
 This, unlike most methods, gives you and your loved ones multiple benefits of essential oils.

 Humidifiers, unlike diffusers, work to increase and maintain the humidity levels in your home.
 The working principle of these two home appliances is different.